vrizzi/styleguide/README.md

 >The only thing worse than other people’s code, is your own code 6 months later.
 ><small>– Zeh Fernando</small>

+&nbsp;

+>Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
+If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec.
+><small>- Idan Gazit</small>

 ## Guidelines
 * [General Rules](#)
 * [JavaScript](#)